Suitable for weddings, picnics, celebrations and casual social gatherings.

 The gardens are less than 1.5 km from Camberwell and Auburn train stations.

-The park was named after Augustus Fritsch and the Holzer brothers who formed the Upper Hawthorn Brick Company in 1883.
-The factory employed around 50 people and produced 250,000 bricks a week, which were used throughout Victoria.
+The park is named after Augustus Fritsch and the Holzer brothers, who formed the Upper Hawthorn Brick Company in 1883.
+The factory employed around 50 people and produced 250,000 bricks a week.

-Council bought the area in 1972 and used it as a landfill site until 1986, then as a temporary waste transfer station until 1989.
-In the years that followed the site was left empty to allow the landfill to stabilise.
+We bought the area in 1972.
+We used it as a landfill site until 1986, then as a temporary waste transfer station until 1989.
+We left the site empty in the years that followed to allow the landfill to stabilise.